-He says the asylum request "has to do with freedom of expression and with the security of citizens around the world."
+Speaking to reporters through a translator at a hotel in Hanoi, Foreign Minister Ricardo Patino said the asylum request "has to do with freedom of expression and with the security of citizens around the world."

 Patino spoke briefly to reporters on his way to a meeting with Vietnam's foreign minister.
 He did not say how long it would take Ecuador to decide.

 Snowden was on a flight from Hong Kong that arrived in Moscow Sunday and was booked on a flight to Cuba Monday, the Russian news agencies ITAR-Tass and Interfax reported, citing unnamed airline officials.

 "We know that he's currently in Moscow, and we are ... in touch with the highest authorities of Russia," Patino said.

 Anti-secrecy group WikiLeaks said Snowden was bound for Ecuador "via a safe route for the purposes of asylum, and is being escorted by diplomats and legal advisers from WikiLeaks."
 The organization's founder Julian Assange, was granted asylum by Ecuador last year and has been staying at the country's embassy in the United Kingdom.

 The Russian reports said a plane carrying Snowden arrived in Moscow on Sunday and he was booked on a flight to Cuba on Monday.
 The reports cited unnamed airline officials and said he intended to travel from Cuba to Caracas, Venezuela.
 There was also speculation that he might try to reach Ecuador.

 Snowden had been in hiding in Hong Kong for several weeks after he revealed information on the highly classified spy programs.